Undergraduate Course

 Optional module

 On this module you will investigate the theatrical experimentation that took place over the last century, and consider its impact on the contemporary stage.
-You will consider the major movements and perspectives of the period against the background of wider intellectual, cultural and aesthetic debates.
+You will learn about the major movements and perspectives of the period in the context of wider intellectual, cultural and aesthetic debates.
 Through this we will explore the creative dynamics between:

 - Tradition and innovation